slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 Nietzsche describes three modern vices: _overwork_ (constant busyness is self-negation, a «will to forget» oneself), _curiosity_ (vague interest in everything without deep obsession leads nowhere), and _sympathy_ (sympathy for all refuses to rank good and bad).

-> *"Confort is the worst addiction."
+> *"Comfort is the worst addiction."
 -- Marcus Aurelius [0121]*

 > *"Addiction to knowledge is like any other addiction.
 It offers an escape from the fear of emptiness, of loneliness, of frustration, the fear of being nothing."